thunlp/Fast-TransX/README.md

 |TransE(n = 50, rounds = 3000)|224|76|43.2|65.6|156|
 |Fast-TransE(n = 50, threads = 8, rounds = 3000)|212|70|44.5|66.3|4|

-The more results can be found in ("https://github.com/thunlp/KB2E").
+More results can be found in ("https://github.com/thunlp/KB2E").

 # Data